onflow/flow-evm-bridge/README.md

 from the EVM contract address.
 For instance, an ERC721 contract at address `0x1234` would be onboarded to the bridge as `EVMVMBridgedNFT_0x1234`, making its type identifier `A.<BRIDGE_ADDRESS>.EVMVMBridgedNFT_0x1234.NFT`.

-However, the derivation of these identifiers can be abstracted within transactions so that calling applications can provide the defining contract address and name of the bridged asset (see [`bridge_nft_to_evm.cdc`](./cadence/transactions/bridge/nft/bridge_nft_to_evm.cdc)).
-Alternatively, the defining EVM contract could be provided, etc.
+However, the derivation of these identifiers can be abstracted within transactions.
+For example, calling applications can provide the defining contract address and name of the bridged asset (see [`bridge_nft_to_evm.cdc`](./cadence/transactions/bridge/nft/bridge_nft_to_evm.cdc)).
+Alternatively, the defining EVM contract could be provided, etc - this flexibility is thanks to Cadence's scripted transactions.

 #### NFTs

-Any Cadence NFTs bridging to EVM are escrowed in the bridge account and either minted in a bridge-deployed ERC721 contract or transferred to the calling COA in EVM.
+Any Cadence NFTs bridging to EVM are escrowed in the bridge account and either minted in a bridge-deployed ERC721 contract or transferred from escrow to the calling COA in EVM.
 On the return trip, NFTs are escrowed in EVM - owned by the bridge's COA - and either unlocked from escrow if locked or minted from a bridge-owned NFT contract.

 Below are transactions relevant to bridging NFTs:
 - [`bridge_nft_to_evm.cdc`](./cadence/transactions/bridge/nft/bridge_nft_to_evm.cdc)